MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/data-opt-out.md

 2. In the tenant/instance drop-down, select the instance that has Dynamics 365 Guides installed.

 3. Select the Guides app in the list.
-This opens a new tab for the Guides portal.
+This opens a new tab for the Guides model-driven app.

+    > [!NOTE]
+    > The Guides model-driven app is not intended to be a replacement for the PC/HoloLens authoring applications.
+Be careful when you create, update, or delete records using the Guides model-driven app as it may prevent users from using the PC/HoloLens applications in an intended and supported way (for example, whether a guide can be opened correctly in the applications).

 4. In the left navigation, go to **User Settings.**